manoharahk/TizenRT/os/tools/README.txt

 configure.c, cfgparser.c, and cfgparser.h
 ------------

-  configure.sh is a bash script that is used to configure TinyAra for a given target board in a environment that supports POSIX paths (Linux, Cygwin, OSX, or similar).
+  configure.sh is a bash script that is used to configure TizenRT for a given target board in a environment that supports POSIX paths (Linux, Cygwin, OSX, or similar).
 See build/configs/README.txt